Mainpuri: Places of interest

-Health care
+Healthcare

 The district hospital is called Maharaja Tej Singh Jila Chikitsalya.
 Mainpuri Janch Kendra is a Registered Pathology in the district in the fields of biotechnology and biochemistry.
 Mainpuri District has a very high number of cancer patients due to consumption of kapuri (camphor) flavoured tobacco.

+Education

+As of 2009, Mainpuri has 61 schools teaching at the primary level, 11 schools teaching at the secondary level, and 4 public libraries.

 Engineering College

 Government Engineering College, Mainpuri(खर्रा)) (Rajkiya Engineering College, REC) is a government engineering college in Mainpuri.
 It is a constituent college of Dr. A.P.J.
 Abdul Kalam Technical University (formerly Uttar Pradesh Technical University) in Lucknow.
-The college has three branches: civil, electrical, and mechanical with 63 students in each branch.
+The college has four branches: computer science, civil, electrical, and mechanical with 63 students in each branch.
 REC is situated at Shikohabad - Mainpuri Road.
 There is one government polytechnic college.
 It has three branches of engineering, electronics, microprocessors and instrumentation and control.
 It is located at Sindhiya Tiraha near new Mandi.

 Accessibility

 Mainpuri is well-connected to other parts of the state by road and broad-gauge railway so one can visit Mainpuri by train.
 Currently, the only two trains are the Kalindi Express and the Kanpur Anand Vihar Express, which connect Mainpuri to Delhi and Kanpur.
 The city is also linked by railways to Farrukhabad and Shikohabad, Etawah and Kanpur.
 Major cities within a 300 km range of Mainpuri include Agra, Delhi, Bareilly, Meerut, Firozabad, Shikohabad, Etawah, Jhansi, Gwalior and Kanpur.

 The Agra Lucknow Expressway connects Mainpuri to Lucknow.